yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 For properly adjusting the analog part an oscilloscope connected to output (BNC socket) is recommended.
 Trimmer R11 sets the maximum amplitude and trimmer R2 adjusts the offset so that you get an exact symmetrical signal.
 Set the output on the LCD display to 1kHz, 6.00Vpp and adjust the signal as shown [here](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/AdjustingOutputLevel.jpg).

-The device is powered by a standard 230V/2x6V, 12VA transformer.
+The device is powered by a standard 230V(prim)/2x6V(sec), 12VA transformer attached to CON1.
+For programming the Atmega168A I used this Atmel in-circuit [programmer](https://github.com/yellobyte/USB-Atmel-In-Circuit-Programmer), connected to the 10-pin ISP socket.

 ![github](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/EagleFiles/Schematic_V1.1.jpg)

-## Eagle PCB Files ##
+## Eagle Schematic and PCB Files ##

-All relevant Eagle files (schematic, board and Gerber production files Rev 1.1) are in folder [**EagleFiles**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/blob/main/EagleFiles).
+All relevant Eagle files (schematic, board and Gerber production files Rev 1.1) are located in folder [**EagleFiles**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/blob/main/EagleFiles).
 The necessary Gerber files for production are zipped into file "FG with AD9833.zip".

 The pictures in folder [**Doc**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/blob/main/Doc) still show board revision 1.0.
 Revision 1.1 is almost identical and contains only cosmetic changes.